DesertBloom-AI/DesertBloom-AI/README.md

 # DesertBloomAI V1.01 - Smart Desert Agriculture System

+> **DesertBloomAI V1.01** is an intelligent, open-source platform for smart desert agriculture, combining robotics, IoT, and AI to enable sustainable and efficient farming in arid regions.

 ## Overview
 DesertBloom AI is an intelligent system for managing and optimizing desert agriculture operations.
 It combines robotics, IoT sensors, and AI to create a sustainable and efficient farming environment in arid regions.